kcaliskan/data-structures-and-algorithms-cardio/algorithms/recursion/notes.md

 2. Identify the recursive case
 3. Get closer and closer and return when needed.
 Usually you have 2 returns

+-

+New Rule: Everytime you are using a tree or converting something into a tree, consider recursion.

+1. Divided into a number of subproblems that are smaller instances of the same problem.
+2. Each instance of the subproblem is identical in nature.
+3. The solutions of each subproblem can be sombined to solve the problem at hand.

+-

+Real-world examples of recursion -> https://stackoverflow.com/questions/105838/real-world-examples-of-recursion

+-

 Sample Function:

 let counter = 0 ;